-Our revenues are susceptible to fluctuations caused by macroeconomic conditions, inflation, changes to currency exchange rates, higher interest rates, actual and threatened wars and military actions, threats of or actual recessions, supply chain challenges, market volatility, and other factors, each of which impacts customer confidence, consumer sentiment and demand.
+Our revenues are susceptible to fluctuations caused by macroeconomic conditions, inflation, changes to currency exchange rates, rising interest rates, actual and threatened wars and military actions, threats of or actual recessions, supply chain challenges, market volatility, and other factors, each of which impacts customer confidence, consumer sentiment and demand.
 Many of these same factors also impact our costs and those of our suppliers through higher raw material prices, transportation costs, labor costs, supply and distribution operations.
-During 2024, we believe sales of our products have been impacted by macroeconomic conditions that adversely impacted disposable income and consumer demand and we believe this trend will continue for the remainder of 2024.
-We also expect the military conflict between Russia and Ukraine to continue to create market uncertainties and dampen consumer sentiment and demand, particularly in Europe.
+In 2023, we believe that sales of our products were primarily harmed by macroeconomic conditions that ultimately adversely impacted disposable income and consumer demand and this trend could continue in 2024.
+Additionally, for 2024, we expect the military conflict between Russia and Ukraine to continue to create market uncertainties and dampen consumer sentiment and demand, particularly in Europe.
 The impact of declining demand may vary by time and region, making operational results uncertain and difficult to predict.

 Additionally, many of our international operations are denominated in currencies other than the U.S. dollar.
-In the third quarter of 2024, on a sequential basis, there was no significant impact from foreign exchange on our financial condition.
-However, the U.S. dollar remained strong against major currencies on a year-over-year basis, which negatively impacted our financial condition and results of operations for the quarter.
+In the first quarter of 2024, the U.S. dollar weakened against major currencies on a sequential basis, which favorably impacted our financial condition and results of operations for the quarter.
+However, on a year-over-year basis, the net impact from foreign exchange volatility was unfavorable to our financial condition and results of operations for the quarter.
 Foreign exchange volatility and the subsequent strengthening or weakening of the U.S dollar against other currencies remains uncertain and unpredictable.

-The ongoing conflict in the Middle East may further exacerbate general and regional macroeconomic instability, particularly if fighting continues to spread to other locations, create shipping and logistical challenges or cost increases, lead to sanctions or boycotts, or otherwise may materially impact our operations.
-For instance, our iTero business is headquartered in Israel.
-To date in 2024, the timing and cost of shipping our products has not been materially impacted and we have put measures in place to help reduce the risk of experiencing significant delays in the future.
-Additionally, although our operations have not thus far been materially impacted by employee absences, we have employees and consultants in Israel that have been called for military service and may be unavailable for an unknown period of time.
-Furthermore, while there have been export and import restrictions imposed against Israel, we have not been materially impacted by any trade sanctions yet.
+The recent conflict in the Middle East may further exacerbate general and regional macroeconomic instability, particularly if fighting is prolonged, it spreads to other locations, creates shipping and logistical challenges or cost increases, or leads to sanctions or boycotts.
+Our iTero business is headquartered in Israel and the timing and cost of shipping our products has been impacted.
+Additionally, we have employees and consultants in Israel that have been called for military service and they may be unavailable for an unknown period of time.
+The conflict may continue to spread to other areas which may further impact our business.
 We continue to monitor the potential for violence and military actions that may directly or indirectly impact our personnel, manufacturing, supply chain, and sales.